top of page

 WHAT IS A CAGE-FREE POLICY?

-A growing number of companies have pledged to stop sourcing eggs produced in cruel battery cage systems, publishing cage-free policies on their website, social media, or other communication outlets.
+A growing number of companies have pledged to stop sourcing eggs produced in battery cage systems and publish cage-free policies on their websites, social media, or other communication outlets.

 Asset 1.png